flare-foundation/songbird-state-connector-protocol/specs/scProtocol/FAQ.md

 It is obtained in the process of verification of an attestation request.
 The response to a valid attestation request must be uniquely defined.
 How a response is obtained and formatted is unambiguously defined by the[attestation type](/specs/attestations/attestation-type-definition.md) of the request.
-A attestation response that is validated by the State Connector protocol can be safely used on the Flare blockchain.
+A attestation response that is validated by the State Connector protocol can be safely used on the Songbird blockchain.

 ## Which kinds of attestation requests can the State Connector system currently process?